OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - **Rooting**: This typically consists of installing the `su` binary within the existing system or replacing the whole system with an already rooted custom ROM.
 Normally, exploits are not required in order to obtain root access, as long as the bootloader is accessible.
 - **Flashing custom ROMs** (that might be already rooted): Allows to completely replace the OS running on the device after unlocking the bootloader (which might require an exploit).

-On iOS devices, flashing a custom ROM won't work, because the iOS bootloader only allows Apple-signed images to be booted and flashed.
+On iOS devices, flashing a custom ROM isn't possible, because the iOS bootloader only allows Apple-signed images to be booted and flashed.
 This is also the reason that even official iOS images cannot be installed if they are not signed by Apple, often making downgrades to older versions of iOS impossible.

 Instead, the goal in jailbreaking is to disable iOS system protections, in particular Apple's code signing mechanisms, so that arbitrary unsigned code can run on the device.
-Colloquially, the word "jailbreak" is used to refer to all-in-one tools that automate the complete process, from executing the necessary exploit(s) to  installing the Cydia app store.
+Colloquially, the word "jailbreak" is used to refer to all-in-one tools that automate this process.

+Cydia is an alternative app store for jailbroken devices developed by Jay Freeman ("saurik").
+It provides a graphical user interface on top of an iOS port of Advanced Packaging Tool (APT).
+From Cydia, you can easily access a large amount of "unsanctioned" app packages.
+Most jailbreak tools install Cydia automatically.

 Developing a jailbreak for any given version of iOS is not an easy endeavor.
-As a security tester, you'll most likely want to use publicly available jailbreak tools (don't worry, we're all script kiddies in some areas).
+As a security tester, you'll most likely want to use publicly available jailbreak tools.
 Even so, we recommend studying the techniques used to jailbreak various versions of iOS in the past - you'll encounter many highly interesting exploits and learn a lot about the internals of the OS.
 For example, Pangu9 for iOS 9.x [exploited at least five vulnerabilities](https://www.theiphonewiki.com/wiki/Jailbreak_Exploits "Jailbreak Exploits"), including a use-after-free bug in the kernel (CVE-2015-6794) and an arbitrary file system access vulnerability in the Photos app (CVE-2015-7037).

 ##### Jailbreak Types

-In jailbreak lingo, we talk about *tethered* and *untethered* jailbreaks.
-In the *tethered* scenario, the jailbreak doesn't persist throughout reboots, so the device must be connected (tethered) to a computer after every reboot to re-apply it. *Untethered* jailbreaks need only be applied once, making them the most popular choice for end users.
+In jailbreak lingo, we talk about *tethered*, *semi-tethered*, *semi-untethered* and *untethered* jailbreaks.

+- In the tethered scenario, the jailbreak doesn't persist throughout reboots, so the device must be connected (tethered) to a computer during every reboot to re-apply it.
+The device might not be able to reboot at all without the computer connected.

+- With a semi-tethered jailbreak, the device must be connected to a computer during reboot to re-apply the jailbreak.
+The device can also boot on its own into non-jailbroken mode.

+- With a semi-untethered jailbreak, the device can boot on its own, but the kernel patches for disabling code signing are not applied automatically.
+The user must re-jailbreak their device by starting an app on the device or visiting a website.

+- Untethered jailbreaks need only be applied once, and the device remains in jailbroken state permanently, making them the most popular choice for end users.

 #### Benefits of Jailbreaking